How poor sleep affects your mental health

 Sleep and mental health often go hand in hand, and a bad night's sleep could disrupt your mental health.

-With work, family and other life commitments, many of us just don’t get the recommended seven or eight hours of sleep.
+With work, family and other life commitments, many of us don’t get the recommended 7 or 8 hours of sleep each night.
 Having another coffee to get us through the day can sometimes become the norm.

 It can be easy to dismiss sleep as not being important in maintaining a mentally healthy lifestyle – but are we missing a trick?
 How important is a good night’s sleep to how we function mentally?